-Valued on the basis of valuations furnished by Trustee-approved, (broker/dealer approved for assets held outside of the Master Trust) independent pricing services.
+Valued on the basis of valuations furnished by Trustee-approved, independent pricing services.
 These services determine valuations for normal institutional-size trading units of such securities using models or matrix pricing, which incorporates yield and/or price with respect to bonds that are considered comparable in characteristics such as rating, interest rate and maturity date and quotations from bond dealers to determine current value.
 If these valuations are deemed to be either not reliable or not readily available, the fair value will be determined in good faith by the Trustee.